 The main overcloud image is a flat partition image.
 This means it contains no partitioning information or bootloader on the images itself.
-The director uses a separate kernel and ramdisk when booting and creates a basic partitioning layout when writing the overcloud image to disk.
-However, you can create a whole disk image, which includes a partitioning layout, bootloader, and hardened security.
+The director uses a seperate kernel and ramdisk when booting and creates a basic partitioning layout when writing the overcloud image to disk.
+However, you can create a whole disk image, which includes a partitioning layout and bootloader.